 Why is PQRS important for audiology?

 Participating audiologists are eligible for an incentive payment at year end for performing specific procedures that improve the quality of health care.
-In 2015, reporting becomes mandatory and audiologists who do not participate will see their Medicare reimbursement decrease by 1.5%.
+In 2013, reporting becomes mandatory and audiologists who do not participate will see their Medicare reimbursement decrease by 1.5% in 2015.